-Electronic News provides both scholars and industry practitioners the opportunity to publish and read applied research, and includes research articles, invited essays, and reviews of books relevant to electronic news as an evolving and dynamic practice.
+Electronic News bridges between scholars and practitioners, providing opportunities to publish and read applied research, invited essays, and reviews of books relevant to electronic news as an evolving and dynamic practice.

 |Timothy E. Bajkiewiecz||Virginia Commonwealth University, USA|